jayxiong-sap/stackoverflow/README.md

     Capitol Hill, Cascade and Queen Anne.
 Bungalows are highly rated at neighbourhood areas like Ballard and Queen Anne
   - Other than "Other neighborhoods", the Capitol Hill and Downtown neighbourhood groups have the highest number of properties

-  Finally, I believe the above features will impact price too, so I used them to predict the price.
+  In addition, I believe the above features will impact price too, so I used them to predict the price.

+## 5. Licensing, authors, acknowledgements <a name="licensing"></a>
+  Must give credit to Airbnb for the data.
+You can find the licensing for the data and other descriptive information at the Kaggle link available [here]( https://www.kaggle.com/airbnb/seattle/data).